ESDD - Research Lab

 Energy and Sustainability (Development and Design) - Research Summary

-This research lab includes socio-technical design research involving hybrid microgrid and vehicle power management focused within an energy, sustainable development, and averting sixth extinction nexus; physics education and experimental design; global health risks associated with inaccessible, unaffordable and unreliable electricity, sustainable development involving the interconnections between health, education, and economics; renewable energy; and merging traditional with technological skills and microgrid modeling with uncertainty as well as known variability for robust design and control algorithms of power management.
-As such, this energy and sustainable development research lab has students from multiple disciplines including physics (complex systems and applied physics), physics education, medical school (or pre-professional), engineering (electrical, mechanical and environmental engineering predominately), business entrepreneurship, and international development.
+This research lab includes socio-technical design research involving hybrid minigrid and vehicle power management focused within an energy, sustainable development, and averting sixth extinction nexus; physics education and experimental design; global health risks associated with inaccessible, unaffordable and unreliable electricity;sustainable development involving the interconnections between health, education, and economics; renewable energy; and merging traditional with technological skills; minigrid modeling with uncertainty as well as known variability for robust optimization design and control algorithms of power management.
+As such, this energy and sustainable development with design research lab has students from multiple disciplines including physics (complex systems and applied physics), physics education, medical school (or pre-professional), engineering (electrical, mechanical and environmental engineering predominately), business entrepreneurship, and international development.
 2016 CV Here

 Principal Investigator (PI)

 Phone: +1 734-719-0432 (text and voice mail only)

 M.Ed., Educational Psychology, University of California, Santa Barbara

 Energy Systems, Sustainable Development, Smart Grid, Hybrid Vehicle Control Optimization, Energy Education

 Abigail Mechtenberg, Moses Musaazi, Nancy Senabulya, Paul Musasizi, and Emmanuel Miyingo.
 “Low HDI Nations’ Electricity Reliability: Hidden Energy Crises in Health Care”.
 Risk Analysis, 2015. [accepted upon revisions]